emoncms/backup/readme.md

 ## PHP Config

 In order to enable uploads of backup zip files we need to set the maximum upload size to be larger than the file we want to upload.

-This can be set system wide in `/etc/php5/apache2/php.ini`:
+If running php5

     sudo nano /etc/php5/apache2/php.ini

+If rnnning php5 (Stretch onwards)

+    sudo nano /etc/php/7.0/apache2/php.ini

 Use `[CTRL + W]` to search test

 Set:

+    memory_limit = 1056M
-    post_max_size = 200M
+    post_max_size = 1G
-    upload_max_filesize = 200M
+    upload_max_filesize = 1G

 # Create uploads folder